Rhiannon Giddens

+In 2023, the opera Omar, co-written by Giddens and Michael Abels, won a Pulitzer Prize for Music.

 Early life

 Giddens is of multiracial ancestry.
 Her father, David Giddens, is European-American.
 Her mother, Deborah Jamieson, is a descendant of African Americans and Native American tribes including the Lumbee, Occaneechi, and Seminole.
-David and Deborah met as college students in the city of Greensboro, North Carolina.
-Giddens' parents separated soon after her birth, when Deborah Giddens came out as a lesbian.
+Giddens does not claim a specific tribal affiliation.
+Her parents met as college students in the city of Greensboro.
+Giddens' parents separated soon after her birth, when Deborah came out as a lesbian.

-Giddens and her sister grew up in Greensboro and nearby rural Gibsonville.
-Her sister Lalenja Harrington is a director for Beyond Academics, a four-year certificate program supporting students with intellectual and developmental disabilities, at the University of North Carolina at Greensboro.
+Rhiannon and her sister Lalenja grew up in Greensboro and nearby rural Gibsonville.
+Lalenja Harrington is a director for Beyond Academics, a four-year certificate program supporting students with intellectual and developmental disabilities, at the University of North Carolina at Greensboro.
 A singer and songwriter herself, Harrington occasionally collaborates with her sister on musical projects.

 Musical career

-Giddens is an alumna of the North Carolina School of Science and Mathematics, and a 2000 graduate of Oberlin Conservatory at Oberlin College, where she studied opera.
+Giddens is a 1995 alumna of the North Carolina School of Science and Mathematics in Durham, North Carolina, and a 2000 graduate of Oberlin Conservatory at Oberlin College, where she studied opera.